-File Description Schema.pf A Progress parameters file contains the database connection parameters used during the remote site schema update process.
+File Description Schema.pf A OpenEdge parameters file contains the database connection parameters used during the remote site schema update process.
 This file must connect all of the databases to be updated at the remote site.
-See the discussion of the update.w procedure for more information on how this parameter file is processed.
+See ???
+[4-55] for more information on how this parameter file is processed.
 The update.w procedure has support for creating and maintaining the schema.pf file.
-Compile.pf A Progress parameters file contains the database connection parameters to be used during the compile process.
+Compile.pf A OpenEdge parameters file contains the database connection parameters to be used during the compile process.
 The update.w procedure has support for creating and maintaining the compile.pf file.